Find Affordable College Courses

 Detroit, MI

-Wayne State University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree physical sciences programs.
-Located in the city of Detroit, Wayne State is a public school with a fairly large student population.
+Wayne State University came in at #6 in this year’s edition of the Best Value Physical Sciences Bachelor’s Degree Schools in Michigan ranking.
+Located in the large city of Detroit, Wayne State is a public college with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at Wayne State are $15,199 a year.